wsoaresfilho/transactions-manager/README.md

 - Add filters (by type, by recency, ...)
 - Add new transaction fields (date, ...)
 - Add selection of different money currencies (Dollar, Euro, ...) fetched by API
-- Create log in page to add users
+- Create login page to add users

-## Running the app in development mode:

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Make sure that you have NodeJS installed: `node -v`

-Install all dependencies: `yarn install`

-Running a local server: `yarn start`

 ## Development tools used: